 There is no life without forgiveness.
 Why do we forgive people?
-Why do we forgive those that wronged us?
+Why do we forgive those who have wronged us?
 We have been betrayed by our loved ones, friends, bosses, co-workers, even by our elected officials.

-How do we forgive those that have wronged us?
+How do we forgive those who have wronged us?

 According to Marianne Williamson, “The first step in forgiveness is the willingness to forgive.”

 Forgive people to be free.
 Forgive yourself to be free.
 The only way to free in life is through forgiveness.

 When you forgive people who have wronged you, you are free forever.
 In his book What’s So Amazing About Grace, Philip Yancey writes: